Seldom-SE/archipelago_terraria_client/README.md

 the port.
 If not, whoever's hosting should know.

 You may use as many worlds as you like.
-When you're ready, run `/apstart` to enable sending and recieving checks.
+When you're ready, run `/apstart` to enable sending and receiving checks.
 You may open your world in multiplayer for others to join.

 ### For the host, if you have any Terraria players